Fly Fishing for Giant Rainbow Trout

 You’ll fish the two primary rivers—the Rio Capitán and Rio Chico.
 The Capitán drains the massive Lago Quiroga and drops as much as 250 feet per mile.

 The Rio Capitán is the steepest and most unique pocket water system in the world.
-This crystal-clear river is totally private,
+This crystal-clear river is private,

 Rio Capitán has three distinct walk-and-wade beats with large fish hiding in small, swift pockets.